oweitman/ioBroker.tvprogram/README.md

 - improve position of dialogs
 - reduce requests to data provider
 - test remove node 18,extend to node 24

-### 4.0.0 (2025-01-21)

-- Breaking Change. fix marker position with flexible width of channel logos.
-In each widget the property "width channel logo px" have to be set to approbiate width.

 ## License